The “Transcendent” Nature of Preserving African American Places

 In November 2017, National Trust president Stephanie Meeks announced the launch of the African American Cultural Heritage Action Fund, the largest fundraising and historic preservation campaign ever undertaken on behalf of black history by a private nonprofit.
 It will draw attention to the remarkable stories that evoke centuries of African American activism and achievement, and the integral role they play in the fabric of American society.
 Most importantly, the Action Fund will work with communities to protect and preserve significant African American historic places by investing $25 million over the next several years.

-  We sat down with Brent Leggs, director of the Action Fund, to learn more about its significance and impact on saving historic African American places.
+We sat down with Brent Leggs, executive director of the Action Fund, to learn more about its significance and impact on saving historic African American places.

 What led the National Trust to implement the African American Cultural Heritage Action Fund, and what is its significance?

 Part of the impetus for creating the Action Fund were the events in Charlottesville.
 Historic preservation is now at the forefront of a national conversation where history, culture, and public spaces collided, forcing our nation to face the unfinished business of race, emancipation, and equality.
 It was evident that the human conflict witnessed by American citizens and the world demanded national leadership—a leadership absent in this moment of national crisis.
 We at the National Trust felt a social and professional responsibility to help lead our country toward its moral compass and ideals.
 Through the power of historic preservation, we seek to expand the public’s understanding of history and reconstruct national identity for the benefit of us all.
 Our reckoning of the past is to tell the full American history and foster truth, racial healing, and social justice.
 This is both our inspiration and aspiration.

 Why is it imperative to not only preserve black history, but to push it towards the forefront of preservation?